kmd0264/BCDE101---Introduction-to-Programming/README.md

-# BCDE101---Introduction-to-Programming
+# BCDE101 Introduction-to-Programming

-To introduce students to the development of software
+This course introduces students to the development of software.